DeependraD/dblog/content/tipsntricks/R/2020-05-27-blogdown-tricks.md

 type: docs
 ---

+There are some pretty well versed tricks out there in the twitter sphere that prompted me to initiate this section about enlisting some of those.
 I just discoverd pretty cool features of hugo that supposedly improves blogging -- with blogdown too.
 Unfortunately, every cool stuff does not always settles things down.
 In particular I have following headings to talk about:

 ## Page bundles in hugo